POEM: Chapter 58 – Isaiah

 As well as something more

-The only truly obscure reference that I would elucidate springs from the lines: In spite being/Like naked/For I's guarded.
-It's more easily accessible meaning is a reference to being vulnerable, particularly when at the hands of someone who, like a guard, literally oversees your every movement, peering into the bowels of your very being!
+The only truly obscure reference that I would elucidate springs from the lines: In spite being/Like naked/For I’s guarded.
+It’s more easily accessible meaning is a reference to being vulnerable, particularly when at the hands of someone who, like a prison guard, literally oversees your every movement, peering into the bowels of your very being!
 The obscurity is in that “Nakedness was taboo in Judaism, and shame fell less on the naked party than on the person viewing or causing the nakedness (Gen 9:20-27).”
 In Matthew 5:40, Jesus says, “if anyone wants to sue you and take your coat, give your cloak as well.”
-The theologian and author Walter Wink explains how Jesus instructed his audience, the , how to fight back using creative nonviolence, taking advantage of the cultural fact that viewing nakedness is more shameful than being naked:
+The theologian and author Walter Wink explains how Jesus instructed his audience, the poor, how to fight back using creative nonviolence, taking advantage of the cultural fact that viewing nakedness is more shameful than being naked:

 “…so the debtor parades his nakedness in prophetic protest against a system that has deliberately rendered him destitute.
 Imagine him leaving the court, naked: his friends and neighbors, aghast, inquire what happened.
 He explains.
 They join his growing procession, which now resembles a victory parade.
 The entire system by which debtors are oppressed has been publicly unmasked.
 The creditor is revealed to be not a legitimate moneylender but a party to the reduction of an entire social class to landlessness, destitution, and abasement.
 This unmasking is not simply punitive, therefore; it offers the creditor a chance to see, perhaps for the first time in his life, what his practices cause, and to repent.

-The literally stand on their dignity.
+The Powers That Be literally stand on their dignity.
 Nothing depotentiates them faster than deft lampooning.
-By refusing to be awed by their , the powerless are emboldened to seize the initiative, even where structural change is not immediately possible.
+By refusing to be awed by their power, the powerless are emboldened to seize the initiative, even where structural change is not immediately possible.
 This message, far from being a counsel to perfection unattainable in this life, is a practical, strategic measure for empowering the oppressed, and it is being lived out all over the world today by powerless people ready to take their history into their own hands.

-Jesus provides here a hint of how to take on the entire system by unmasking its essential and burlesquing its pretensions to justice.
-Here is a man who will no longer be treated as a sponge to be squeezed dry by the .
+Jesus provides here a hint of how to take on the entire system by unmasking its essential cruelty and burlesquing its pretensions to justice.
+Here is a poor man who will no longer be treated as a sponge to be squeezed dry by the rich.
 He accepts the laws as they stand, pushes them to absurdity, and reveals them for what they have become.
-He strips naked, walks out before his fellows, and leaves this creditor, and the whole edifice which he represents, stark naked.”
+He strips naked, walks out before his fellows, and leaves this creditor, and the whole economic edifice which he represents, stark naked.”

-In the full article by Walter Wink, Beyond Just and : Jesus' Nonviolent Way, Dr. Wink outlines three of methods of creative nonviolent disobedience that Jesus taught, from Mathew 5:38-41 (NIV): “You have heard that it was said, ‘Eye for eye, and tooth for tooth.'
-But I tell you, do not resist an person.
+In the full article by Walter Wink, Beyond Just War and Pacifism: Jesus’ Nonviolent Way, Dr. Wink outlines three of methods of creative nonviolent disobedience that Jesus taught, from Mathew 5:38-41 (NIV): “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
+But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles.”
-One of the truly magnificent revelations in this article is how it illustrates the extent to which Jesus' teachings are commonly misunderstood; or perhaps more to the point, often understood as the exact opposite of what Jesus meant!
+One of the truly magnificent revelations in this article is how it illustrates the extent to which Jesus’ teachings are commonly misunderstood; or perhaps more to the point, often understood as the exact opposite of what Jesus meant!

 The spirit of Jesus is manifest in the scripture inspiring this poem, Isaiah 58 (NIV).
-It is no accident that Jesus Isaiah to kick off his public ministry!
+It is no accident that Jesus quotes Isaiah to kick off his public ministry!
 The heading for this chapter is usually rendered, “True Fasting;”

 “Shout it aloud, do not hold back.